Protein crystallization: Protein engineering

 Proteins can be engineered to improve the chance of successful protein crystallization by using techniques like Surface Entropy Reduction or engineering in crystal contacts.
 Frequently, problematic cysteine residues can be replaced by alanine to avoid disulfide-mediated aggregation, and residues such as lysine, glutamate, and glutamine can be changed to alanine to reduce intrinsic protein flexibility, which can hinder crystallization..

-Applications of protein crystallography
+Applications

-Macromolecular structures can be determined from protein crystal using a variety of methods, including X-Ray Diffraction/X-ray crystallography, Cryogenic Electron Microscopy (CryoEM) (including Electron Crystallography and Microcrystal Electron Diffraction (MicroED)), Small-angle X-ray scattering, and Neutron diffraction.
+Macromolecular structures can be determined from protein crystal using a variety of methods, including X-ray diffraction/X-ray crystallography, cryogenic electron microscopy (CryoEM) (including electron crystallography and microcrystal electron diffraction (MicroED)), small-angle X-ray scattering, and neutron diffraction.
 See also Structural biology.

 Crystallization of proteins can also be useful in the formulation of proteins for pharmaceutical purposes.
+Crystallization allows for the formation and purification of many active pharmaceutical ingredients.
+The generating of solid particles with desired crystal form and purity is crucial for controlling the physiochemical properties (the physical and chemical characteristics of a substance, such as solubility, density, pH, and stability) of proteins.
+The physiochemical properties of proteins affect people by determining their biological functions within the body, and alterations can lead to helpful or harmful contributions.

+Now, based on the protein crystals, the structures of them play a significant role in biochemistry and translational medicine.
+By enabling the determination of three-dimensional structures, it has provided fundamental insights into enzyme mechanisms, guided the design of new drugs, and driven large-scale efforts in structural genomics and translational research.
+Since then, new crystallization methods such as vapor diffusion, microbatch under oil, and microdialysis have greatly expanded the range of proteins that can be crystallized.